minprog/cs50x-1718-1819/problems/hangman/hangman.md

 	DO–BLE

-There are only two words in the English language that match this pattern: “doable” and “double.”
+There are only two words in the English language that match this pattern: "doable" and "double."
 If the player who chose the hidden word is playing fairly, then you have a fifty-fifty chance of winning this game if you guess 'A' or 'U' as the missing letter.
 However, if your opponent is cheating and hasn't actually committed to either word, then there is no possible way you can win this game.
 No matter what letter you guess, your opponent can claim that she had picked the other word, and you will lose the game.
-That is, if you guess that the word is “doable,” she can pretend that she committed to “double” the whole time, and vice-versa.
+That is, if you guess that the word is "doable," she can pretend that she committed to "double" the whole time, and vice-versa.

 Let's illustrate this technique with an example.
 Suppose that you are playing Hangman and it's your turn to choose a word, which we'll assume is of length four.
 Rather than committing to a secret word, you instead compile a list of every four-letter word in the English language.
 For simplicity, let's assume that English only has a few four-letter words, all of which are reprinted here:

 	ALLY  BETA  COOL  DEAL  ELSE  FLEW  GOOD  HOPE  IBEX

-Now, suppose that your opponent guesses the letter 'E.' You now need to tell your opponent which letters in the word you've “picked” are E's.
+Now, suppose that your opponent guesses the letter 'E.' You now need to tell your opponent which letters in the word you've "picked" are E's.
 Of course, you haven't picked a word, and so you have multiple options about where you reveal the E's.
 Here's the above word list, with E's highlighted in each word:

 	ALLY BETA COOL DEAL ELSE FLEW GOOD HOPE IBEX

-If you'll notice, every word in your word list falls into one of five “word families:”
+If you'll notice, every word in your word list falls into one of five "word families:"

 - `----`, which contains the word `ALLY`, `COOL`, and `GOOD`.
 - `-E--`, containing `BETA` and `DEAL`.